The Big Picture…

 In “The Marketing Mix Revisited: Towards the 21st Century Marketing” Constantinides collects criticisms (and the proposed extensions) of the 4 Ps from a variety of perspectives.

 Constantinides goes on to give similar reviews from the perspectives of Relationship-, Services-, Retail-, and Industrial-Marketing perspectives.
 Even the “emerging” field of Electronic Marketing (e-commerce as we would call it today) is covered.
-Always in the style you can see in Figure 8.
+Always in the style that you can see in Figure 8.

 Despite these criticisms, we find the 4 Ps remains a cornerstone of marketing and business school teaching.
 I find this is quite reasonable given it is a simple framework that drives a lot of value despite not addressing everything in every perspective.